8ctavio/vergil/apps/docs/src/components/form/introduction.md

 ### Debounced validation

 Some FFCs' automatic validation may be debounced for certain interactions.
 Moreover, validation debouncing may be lazy or eager (see [`debounce`](/functions/utilities#debounce)) depending on the event that triggered it.
-Typically, lazy debouncing is performed for `'input'` events, while eager debouncing is used for `'change'` or `'keydown'`-with-`'Enter'`-key events.
+Typically, lazy debouncing is performed for `input` events, while eager debouncing is used for `change` or `keydown`-with-`Enter`-key events.

 FFCs that perform lazy or eager validation debouncing accept, respectively, `validation-delay` and `validation-cooldown` props to adjust the corresponding, underlying debounced function's [`minWait`](/functions/utilities#debounce) parameter.